Prepare for take-off – your journey to the cloud awaits

 As with any journey, deciding what to take with you is critical.
 Early adopters of cloud technology which were part of a digital transformation programme employed a basic ‘lift and shift’ approach, choosing to migrate lighter workloads in their entirety to the cloud, whilst keeping some of their larger legacy pieces on-premise.

 Unfortunately, this has led them away from discovering the truly creative, operational and financial benefits of cloud migration.
-Generally, enterprises at this stage of their journey will manage to migrate 20-30%% of their workloads to the cloud, leaving the remaining 70-80% still requiring modernisation; contrary to their belief that they’re ahead of the curve, they’re actually behind it.
+Generally, enterprises at this stage of their journey will manage to migrate 20-30% of their workloads to the cloud, leaving the remaining 70-80% still requiring modernisation; contrary to their belief that they’re ahead of the curve, they’re actually lagging behind.

 Step 2: Plan the best route for you.

-Now that you’ve decided what to pack on your journey, planning which route to take is the next step, avoiding routes with known congestion or which are unsuitable for your chosen vehicle.
+Now that you’ve decided what to pack on your journey, planning which route to take is the next step.
+You’ll want to avoid congested routes and those which are unsuitable for your chosen vehicle.
+You might also benefit from guidance from an experienced navigator who has travelled the route before.

 There are three options to choose from when deploying workloads to the cloud: